 Side effects: You should not take it if you have hepatitis B. As with other infusion drugs, you may get itchy skin, a rash, throat irritation, or an allergic reaction.
 Rarely, you can get a fatal brain infection.

 How it works: This is a former cancer drug that was approved for MS. It suppresses your immune system to lower the number of cells that attack your myelin.
-It’s the only drug besides Ocrevus that’s prescribed for a progressive form for MS, specifically secondary progressive MS. That’s when your condition worsens beyond RRMS.
+It’s the only drug besides Ocrevus that’s prescribed for a progressive form of MS, specifically secondary progressive MS. That’s when your condition worsens beyond RRMS.